threez/fmq/README.txt

 After installing the gem you can start by creating a project:

   fmq create my_project_name

 next step is to change to the folder and start the FMQ server:

   cd my_project_name
-  fmq
+  rackup -p 5884

-The server will start and host a admin interface on http://localhost:5884/admin/index.
+The server will start and host a admin interface on http://localhost:5884/admin/index.html.

 == REQUIREMENTS:

-* mongrel (as webserver)
+* rack >= 0.4.0 (web server provider)

 == INSTALL: